 They refer to the fees and expenses set up by the regulators in the interest of the investors and the fund as well.
 In the case of a variable annuity plan, who has an expense ratio and a surrender charge of 5% for pre-mature withdrawals will take down the value of the investment.

-- The insurer may also deduct the administration charges of the fund in order to run the fund smoothly.
+- The insurer may also deduct the administration charges of the fund to run the fund smoothly.

 - The major disadvantage is the death of the investor since the insurer will have to give to the beneficiary of the insurer the guaranteed minimum amount even if the total investment made in the account is more than the market value.

-Variable annuity is an investment concept, as the name suggests it is variable in nature unlike fixed annuities where the returns are guaranteed but in this type of investment, there can be superior returns as well as the investment can become nil due to risk exposure to instruments in the financial markets.
+A variable annuity is an investment concept, as the name suggests, it is variable in nature, unlike fixed annuities where the returns are guaranteed but in this type of investment, there can be superior returns as well as the investment can become nil due to risk exposure to instruments in the financial markets.